CJL810/Behavioural_Cloning_Self_Driving_Car/README.md

 # Behavioural_Cloning_Self_Driving_Car
 Building a model to drive a simulation car autonomously.
+The data was recorded and tested using [Udacity Self Driving Car Simulator](https://github.com/udacity/self-driving-car-sim).
+This project is from [The Complete Self-Driving Car Course](https://www.udemy.com/share/100qWOCEUed1hXRw==/).
+Here is the link to my [dataset](https://github.com/CJL810/BH_Dataset) recorded from the simulator.
+Model was built using Keras.